 I have been a professional singer/guitarist for over 2 decades.
 I was voted one of Music Connection Magazine's Hot Unsigned Acts in 2012, and my credits include singing lead vocals for Manny Charlton on his remake of the Nazareth classic "Hair of the Dog."
 In addition, over the years I have worked live and in the studio with the likes of Billy Sherwood (Yes, Asia), Jeannie Deva (Celebrity Vocal Coach), Deedee O'Mally (Award-Winning Singer-Songwriter and Lilith Fair Artist), and more.
-I have been working in studios - both as a session player and on my own recordings - for over a decade.
-This includes adding producing and engineering to my repertoire about 5 years ago.
+I have been working in studios - both as a session player and on my own recordings - for 2 decades.
+This includes adding producing and engineering to my repertoire during that time.

 Check out some of my tracks below for samples of some of my work from past projects, and feel free to hit me up with any questions and for additional samples of my work.
 I'm looking forward to working with you!

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.